2021 Ecuadorian general election: Background

 Incumbent president Lenín Moreno's approval rating dropped drastically from 77% after his election in 2017 to only 7% of approval by end of 2019.

-Francis Fukuyama described 2020 as having brought "mostly bad news regarding the state of global democracy" in a Wall Street Journal article on 15 Dec of the same year, specifically citing Ecuador as an example of "severe crises of authority" due to the economic recession triggered by the COVID-19 pandemic.
+Francis Fukuyama described 2020 as having brought "mostly bad news regarding the state of global democracy" in a 15 December 2020 The Wall Street Journal article, specifically citing Ecuador as an example of "severe crises of authority" due to the economic recession triggered by the COVID-19 pandemic.

 Electoral system

 The president is elected using a modified two-round system, with a candidate required to get over 50% of the vote, or get over 40% of the vote and be 10% ahead of their nearest rival to be elected in the first round.
 The president is limited to two consecutive four-year terms.

 Members of the National Assembly are elected by three methods.
 Fifteen are elected by closed list proportional representation in a nationwide constituency.
 Six are elected by overseas voters (two each from Canada/United States, Latin America and Asia/Europe/Oceania).
 The remaining 116 members are elected from multi-member constituencies by closed list proportional representation, with all seats allocated using the Webster method.
 Members of the National Assembly are limited to two four-year terms, either consecutive or not.
 There are gender quotas for the party lists, meaning there is alternation between men and women.
 There are no quotas for minority representation.

 Alongside the presidential and legislative elections, a referendum was held in the city of Cuenca, asking voters whether to prohibit mining near five different rivers to protect the ecosystem.
 The voters were asked to answer yes or no to prohibit mining in each area.